 The alternative for sellers to the eBay Global Shipping Program (GSP) is to ship the order directly.
 As long as the mail is registered by the seller, the parcel can still be tracked on the Ship24 website.
 Ship24's powerful tracking system is connected with multiple international and local couriers, allowing it to find the latest information on your parcel whether it is posted directly or through the GSP system.

-The reason why some sellers prefer not to ship an order through the Global Shipping Program because of the associated costs.
-If sellers want to ship directly, they first need to check the dimension sizes, weight restrictions and potential customs rules for the item they intend to ship, depending on the destination.
+The reason why some sellers prefer not to ship an order through the Global Shipping Program is because of the associated costs.
+If sellers want to ship directly, they first need to check the dimension sizes, weight restrictions, and potential customs rules for the item they intend to ship, depending on the destination.